helm/charts/stable/spring-cloud-data-flow/README.md

 # Spring Cloud Data Flow Chart

-****
-**NOTE: This chart has been DEPRECATED.
-Please use stable/spring-cloud-data-flow.**
-****

 [Spring Cloud Data Flow](http://cloud.spring.io/spring-cloud-dataflow/) is a toolkit for building data integration and real-time data processing pipelines.

 Pipelines consist of [Spring Boot](http://projects.spring.io/spring-boot/) apps, built using the [Spring Cloud Stream](http://cloud.spring.io/spring-cloud-stream/) or [Spring Cloud Task](http://cloud.spring.io/spring-cloud-task/) microservice frameworks.
 This makes Spring Cloud Data Flow suitable for a range of data processing use cases, from import/export to event streaming and predictive analytics.

 ## Chart Details
 This chart will provision a fully functional and fully featured Spring Cloud Data Flow installation that can deploy and manage data processing pipelines in the cluster that it is deployed to.

 MySQL and Redis are used as the stores for Spring Cloud Data Flow state and RabbitMQ is used for the pipelines' messaging layer.